leahelkabetz/leahelkabetz/README.md

 ##  About Me

-I'm passionate about developing solutions that are not just functional — but **reliable, clear, and built for growth**.
+I’m passionate about developing solutions that are not just functional — but reliable, clear, and built for growth.
 I approach every project as a system: from the UI to the backend to the database.
-I prioritize **modularity, code clarity, and data integrity**.
+I prioritize modularity, code clarity, and data integrity.

+I’m especially driven by working with data — designing robust data models, building meaningful analytics, and turning information into actionable insights.

-I'm especially interested in contributing to fields like **healthtech, national infrastructure, data platforms, and defense systems** — where code must be robust, secure and thoughtful.
+I’m particularly interested in contributing to fields like healthtech, national infrastructure, data platforms, and defense systems — where code must be robust, secure, and thoughtful.

 ---